 Similar to Sparrow, Blackbeard preferred cunning, blackmail and terror over actual force, and as an "honorable" pirate (usually), there are no reports that he ever killed his captives, and always kept his end of the bargain when negotiating ransom.
 He also respected his crew, honoring the "brethren code" and making sure everybody got a vote and their fair share of booty.

-This post was written by Chris Molnar from Halloween Alliance.
+This post was written by Chris Molnar.
 If this has inspired you to dress as one of these pirates for Halloween, be sure to browse our selection of pirate costumes!